Northern Virginia Estate Planning Attorney

 We also represent fiduciaries in the administration of estates and trusts and litigate matters involving estates and trusts.

-The Estate Planning group provides personalized legal services and advice regarding:
+The Estate Planning attorney group in Virginia provides personalized legal services and advice regarding:

 Areas of Concentration

-Whether through sale, ownership transfer, retirement, or liquidation, our estate planning attorneys can help you to manage and navigate successfully when it’s time to exit your business.
-Our goal is to help each business client build and implement a custom, business succession plan that meets each client’s unique individual goals and objectives.
+Whether through sale, ownership transfer, retirement, or liquidation, our estate planning attorney can help you to manage and navigate successfully when it’s time to exit your business.
+Our goal is to help each business client build and implement a custom, business succession plan that meets each client’s unique individual goals and objectives in Virginia.

-The proper business entity formation and operation can protect assets from creditors and yield significant tax savings for the business owners and their families.
+The proper business entity formation and operation can protect assets from creditors and yield significant tax savings for the business owners and their families in Virginia.
 It can also raise questions and scrutiny from the Internal Revenue Service.
-Odin, Feldman & Pittleman’s estate planning attorneys remain abreast of the latest IRS guidelines and rulemaking, and use creativity and experience to ensure we represent our clients effectively and responsibly.
+Odin, Feldman & Pittleman’s estate planning attorney remain abreast of the latest IRS guidelines and rulemaking, and use creativity and experience to ensure we represent our clients effectively and responsibly.

 Making financial gifts over the span of one’s lifetime can be a great tool in reducing estate taxes.
-Our estate planning attorneys put their financial knowledge and expertise to work for clients, helping them to preserve and transfer wealth while minimizing gift taxes over their lifetimes.
+Our estate planning attorney puts their financial knowledge and expertise to work for clients, helping them to preserve and transfer wealth while minimizing gift taxes over their lifetimes.

 How you spend your latter years has everything to do with how well you prepare today.
-Our attorneys can help you plan for the unexpected by ensuring your wishes are clearly documented within your estate plan.
+Our estate planning attorney in Virginia can help you plan for the unexpected by ensuring your wishes are clearly documented within your estate plan.
 Should you become incapacitated, your loved ones will have the tools and insights they need to make decisions on your behalf and in your best interests.

 If you ever are unable to act in your own behalf, a durable power of attorney can provide clients with the assurance and confirmation that their affairs will be managed in accordance with their wishes.

 Establishing a trust helps clients to protect their estate by managing tax liability, sheltering certain property and avoiding probate court.
-Let us help you determine the best type of trust for your needs
+Let our estate planning attorney help you determine the best type of trust for your needs.

 - Represented family-owned business in keeping the family together after the founders’ divorce and building an effective estate plan to pass ownership to the next generation with minimal tax consequences.